How to Make a Work Schedule (+ Work Schedule Templates)

 #6: Post the work schedule at least 7 days in advance

-Still, when you inform your team members about their schedules days in advance, you leave enough time in case someone:
+Still, when you inform your team members about their schedules days in advance, you should leave enough time in case someone:

-• Needs to schedule (or reschedule) personal commitments to accommodate the new work schedule.
+• Needs to schedule (or reschedule) personal commitments to accommodate the new work schedule,

 • Wants to talk to you about the days or times they work (perhaps you’re always scheduling employee X on times and days that never work for them).